angelo-wf/LakeSnes/bugs.md

 - Air Strike Patrol
   - Bugs due to not emulating mid-scanline effects
   - Some sound effects sound off, and start mixing into the music
-  - Freezes on, or before mission info screen
 - Battle Grand Prix
   - Audio freezes after pressing start, game freezes at following SPC upload
 - Breath of fire 2